2023 Best Value Geography & Cartography Schools in the Rocky Mountains Region

 Read full report on Geography & Cartography at Brigham Young University - Provo

-The average tuition and fees for an out-of-state undergraduate student at FRCC are $15,454 a year.
+The average tuition and fees for an out-of-state undergraduate student at CWI are $7,344 a year.

 Full Geography & Cartography at University of Wyoming Report

-The excellent programs at University of Northern Colorado helped the school earn the #5 place on this year’s ranking of the best geography and cartography schools in the Rocky Mountains Region .
-University of Northern Colorado is a large public school located in the midsize city of Greeley.
+You’ll be in good company if you decide to attend University of Northern Colorado.
+It ranked #5 on our 2023 Best Value Geography & Cartography Schools in the Rocky Mountains Region list.
+University of Northern Colorado is a fairly large public school located in the midsize city of Greeley.

 Utah State University did quite well in this year’s ranking of the best value schools for geography and cartography students.
 It came in at #6 on the list.
-USU is a very large public school located in the city of Logan.
+USU is a very large public school located in the small city of Logan.

-Out-of-state tuition fees for undergraduate students at USU are $23,435 per year.
+The average tuition and fees for an out-of-state undergraduate student at USU are $23,435 a year.

 Full Geography & Cartography at Utah State University Report

-University of Utah ranked #7 on this year’s Best Value Geography & Cartography Schools in the Rocky Mountains Region list.
-Located in the midsize city of Salt Lake City, U of U is a public school with a very large student population.
+University of Utah landed the #7 spot in the 2023 rankings for the best value geography and cartography programs.
+Located in the city of Salt Lake City, U of U is a public school with a very large student population.

 With a ranking of #8, Fort Lewis College did quite well on this year’s best value schools for geography and cartography students.
 FLC is a small public school located in the distant town of Durango.